dfinity/portal/docs/developer-docs/functionality/sns/predeployment.md

 [Defining the initial parameters for the SNS](TODO).**

 To give you an overview, these are the categories of parameters that you can set:
 1. Parameters of the _SNS governance canister_.
-Those are parameters of the governance that can later be changed by SNS proposals.
-They include parameters such as the minimum stake that a neuron must have or the cost of submitting a proposal that is not adopted in SNS tokens.
+These are parameters of the governance that can later be changed by SNS proposals.
+They include parameters such as the minimum stake that a neuron must have, or the cost of submitting a proposal that is not adopted in SNS tokens.

 2. Configurations in the _SNS ledger canister_.
 This includes configurations of the SNS